 In addition to reading these books together (either before or after menarche), I also plan to celebrate her menarche with something special for us.
 Ideas include a nice dinner out together, getting manicures and pedicures, staying in a hotel for a night and pampering ourselves, and staying home and pampering her in her own bed.
 And of course, lots and lots and lots of hugs and smiles!

 Women’s Health eCourse

 My daughter and I have one of our open conversations in Traditional Cooking School’s Women’s Health eCourse!

 This eCourse was written for all women in all stages of life.
 From a preteen and her mother (Addie and me!) preparing for the start of the menstrual cycle, to pregnant and nursing mommas, women experiencing hormone imbalances, and women in and out of menopause.

 We interviewed experts (a certified nurse midwife, a chiropractor, and a naturopath) about everything related to women’s health — PMS, depression, adrenal fatigue, infertility, PCOS, pregnancy, breastfeeding, menopause, and MORE.
 Then, we took that information into the kitchen (see image above!) to give you practical recipes, DIYs, and tips to live a happier, healthier, balanced life!

 If you’re a woman, this course is for YOU.
 If you’re a man who has women in his life, this course is for YOU.
-Get a free video, a bonus package worth over $1600, and more information here!
+Get a free video and more information here!